sodafoundation/documentation/content/soda-gettingstarted/multicloud-ha-installation-using-ansible.md

 ---
-title: SODA Multi Cloud HA - Installation Guide using Ansible
+title: Multi Cloud HA Installation
+menuTitle: ""
 description: "This document describes how to install SODA Multi Cloud project on a pre-configured Kubernetes cluster.
 These steps will help you to install / uninstall Multi-Cloud project.
 After installation using these steps, SODA Multi-Cloud Services will be available in HA mode.
 You can test either through SODA Dashboard UI or CLI"
 weight: 50
 ---